 The California Earthquake Authority (CEA) provides most earthquake insurance in California.
-The CEA offers several basic policies, including a new Homeowners Choice policy.
-You cannot buy earthquake insurance directly from the CEA.
-But you can buy it from insurance companies that are members of CEA.
+CEA offers earthquake policies, for homeowners, mobile home owners, condo unit owners and renters.
+You cannot buy earthquake insurance directly from CEA.
+It is sold by insurance companies that are members of CEA (also known as Participating Insurers).